 - 1. Well purge and decontamination water from wells that do not exceed any water quality standards (based on the most recent data), and are not located within the City of East Helena or on the Facility, may be discharged to the ground near the well, where it will not cause a discharge to surface water. - 2.
-Well purge and decontamination water generated at wells in the City of East Helena, on the former smelter site, or that do exceed one or more water quality standards (based on previous data) will be containerized and transferred to the million-gallon water tanks at the south end of the slag pile, for storage and eventual off-site disposal.
+Well purge and decontamination water generated at wells in the City of East Helena, on the former smelter site, or that do exceed one or more water quality standards (based on previous data) will be containerized and transferred to storage tanks near the Phase II CAMU for storage and eventual off-site disposal.